Frequently Asked Questions2024-05-14T16:44:33-05:00

 United Way of the Plains is recognized by the Internal Revenue Service as a 501(c)3 charity.
 As such, contributions are tax deductible to the extent allowed by law.

-United Way of the Plains serves the people of south central Kansas, including Sedgwick, Barber, Butler, Cowley, Harper, Kingman, Pratt, and Sumner Counties, and parts of Reno and Harvey Counties.
+United Way of the Plains serves the people of south-central Kansas, including Sedgwick, Barber, Butler (all ZIP codes except 67042), Cowley, Harper, Kingman, Pratt, and Sumner counties.

 Giving should always be a personal matter and decision, free from coercion.
 Campaigns should not use undue pressure in any way, shape or form.
 That’s not who we are, and it’s in direct conflict with our operating standards.
 We emphasize the use of information and education, not pressure tactics.
-Please contact our Vice President of Philanthropy at (316) 267-1321 if you have felt pressured to donate to United Way at your workplace.
+If you have felt pressured to donate to United Way at your workplace, please contact Gwen Kochman, United Way of the Plains Vice President of Philanthropy, at gkochman@unitedwayplains.org or (316) 267-1321, ext.
+4123.